michaelmcmahon/BCI_MQ_ACTIVITY/README.md

 ACTIVITY data - which will create QUEUE and wait for messages which It is expecting to receive as a JSON string.
 Two example files are bundled with the project in the RabbitMQ_Receiver_JSON folder.
-You will need to add some configuration information specific to you setup.
+You will need to add some configuration information specific to your own setup.
 ```
 //We need to import some classes
 import org.json.simple.JSONObject;